albermax/innvestigate/README.md

 ## Contributing

-If you would like to contribute or add your analysis method please get in touch with us!
+If you would like to contribute or add your analysis method please open an issue or submit a pull request.

 ## Releases